mendix/docs/content/data-hub/general/data-hub-api-how-to.md

 ## 1 Introduction

-This guide describes how to use the APis that are available for the Data Hub.
-Currently APIs are available
+This guide describes how to use the Data Hub APIs.

-The [Data Hub API](http://datahub-spec.s3-website.eu-central-1.amazonaws.com/) is published as an OpenAPI 3.0 (formerly Swagger) specification which enables you to visualize the API.
-Using the Data Hub API you can create a deployment process to register OData v3 and OData v4 services that define your shared data sources to your organization's Data Hub.
-Using the API you can also search for suitable data sources that you can use in your app development and register apps that consume the shared data sources.
+The [Data Hub API](https://datahub-spec.s3.eu-central-1.amazonaws.com/index.html) is published as an OpenAPI 3.0 (formerly Swagger) specification which enables you to visualize the API.
+Using the Data Hub APIs you can create a deployment process to register OData v3 and OData v4 services that define your shared data sources to your organization's Data Hub.
+Using the APIs you can also search for suitable data sources to use in your app development and register apps that consume the shared data sources.

-This how-to will guide you through the main processes for searching the Data Hub and registering your data sources.
+This how-to will guide you through the sequence of steps for searching the Data Hub and registering your data sources.

-Data sources that are published as OData Services in Mendix Studio Pro for apps that deploy to a Mendix cloud are automatically registered in the Data Hub.
-Users in Studio Pro can also directly consume shared datasets through the Data Hub Pane.
+Data sources that are published as OData Services in Mendix Studio Pro for apps that deploy to a Mendix cloud are automatically registered in the Data Hub upon deployment.
+Users in Studio Pro can also directly consume shared datasets through the [Data Hub Pane](/refguide/data-hub-pane).

 A step-by-step guide on using the Data Hub and the Data Hub integration in Studio Pro to search, register and consume is available in [Share Data Between Apps](/data-hub/share-data) .
 This will illustrate the steps required for using the Data Hub and illustrate the API calls.

-An API is available—the [Transform API](#transform)— that enables Mendix users that deploy to a *non-Mendix Cloud* to extract the information that is required to register their apps using the Data Hub API calls.
+The [Transform API](#transform) enables Mendix users that deploy to a *non-Mendix Cloud* to extract the information that is required to register their apps using the Data Hub API calls.

 {{% alert type="info" %}}To use the Mendix Data Hub a license is required. {{% /alert %}}